alisheryuldashev/strengths/README.md

 So, I decided to build this simple webpage to remind myself of what makes me special in a workplace.

-This was my first ever independent project in web development.
-I used html/css/jquery to build this and it took me 2 full days to complete this page.
+I used html/css/jquery to build this page.

 Simply use your mouse to hover over each title to see more.